 Our partner organisation Bedfordshire Canoeists Association offer British Canoe Union Kayaking, Open Canoeing & Stand Up Paddle Boarding (SUP).

 Priory Sailing Club Rules insist that a buoyancy aid must be worn when undertaking dinghy sailing or when using the safety craft.
 Windsurfers that are using a harnesses may make their own decision as to whether to wear a buoyancy aid or not.
-At weekends and on Wednesday evenings there is normally a safety boat available.
-Details of how safety cover is being managed during the period of the Covid-19 pandemic can be found here.
+At weekends and on Wednesday evenings over the summer season there is normally a safety boat available.

 An active programme of social events is organised throughout the year including various barbeques, fun events, quiz nights, new members lunches and the Club Regatta, which is run in aid of the RNLI.
 We publish a Club newsletter called “Telltales” and publish news items and a diary of events on this web site.